plone/training/mastering-plone/configuring_customizing.rst

 .. note::

     Viewlets only exist in the classic frontend.
-In Volto they are replaces by react components and have no user-interface to move or show/hide them.
+    In Volto they are replaced by react components and have no user-interface to move or show/hide them.
+    How to customize these elements in Volto is discussed in next chapter :doc:`volto_overrides`.

 Portlets save data, Viewlets usually don't.
 Viewlets are often used for UI-Elements and have no nice UI to customize them.